 Residents of the borough have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.50 minutes getting to work every day.

-Laporte is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Laporte doesn't have a public transportation system that people use for their commute.

-In terms of college education, Laporte is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.30% of adults 25 and older in the borough have at least a bachelor's degree.
+The overall education level of Laporte is somewhat higher than in the average US city of 21.84%: 25.30% of adults 25 and older in the borough have at least a bachelor's degree.

 The per capita income in Laporte in 2022 was $31,618, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $126,472 for a family of four.
 However, Laporte contains both very wealthy and poor people as well.